August-Faisst/Portfolio-analysis/README.md

 ## How it works

 First of all the program needs to know the ticker (symbol) of the stock you want to examine, or if it's a portfolio, you will have to provide both tickers of all the stocks in the portfolio and the weights of each stock in the portfolio.
-Secondly the program needs a timeframe in Datetime format e.g. (2015, 1, 1).
-Thirdly you should be aware of the risk free return (RF), which by default is set to 0.013 (1.3%).
+Secondly you will need to define the ticker for the benchemark (e.g. an index).
+Thirdly the program needs a timeframe in Datetime format e.g. (2015, 1, 1).
+Fourthly you should be aware of the risk free return (RF), which by default is set to 0.013 (1.3%).
 The RF is used later in the calculation of the required return (according to CAPM).
 ```
 # The given ticker and the benchmark (market) to compare
 ticker = 'AAPL'